InstinctiaNetwork/rules/rules.md

 *How punishments work?*

 Once you reach 3 warns of the type ( i.e. 3 chat warns or 3 game-play warns ), you will be banned.
 Bans are permanent, and will only be revoked in *special* cases.
 If you believe your punishment was not deserved, you can create a ticket, or if you believe it was of malicious intent by a staff member, please contact me immediately.
 Unbans can not be purchased.
-If you are caught ban evading ( using another mojang account to join ), you will be permanently banned on that account.
+If you are caught ban evading ( using another mojang account to join ), you will be permanently ip-banned on that account.

 *Global Rules*